wilsonnjoroge/wilsonnjoroge/README.md

 │  3.
 DETECT    → How do we see attacks happening?            │
 │     SIEM / SOC & Security Monitoring            🔄 Active   │
 │                                                             │
 │  4.
-PREVENT   → How do we stop vulnerabilities at source?   │
+SECURE    → How do we architect secure environments?    │
-│     Application Security & Secure Development   🗓 Planned  │
+│     Cloud Security Architecture (AWS)           🔄 Active   │
 │                                                             │
 │  5.
-SECURE    → How do we architect secure environments?    │
+RESPOND   → How do we handle security incidents?        │
-│     Cloud & Infrastructure Security             🗓 Planned  │
+│     Cloud Incident Response & Digital Forensics 🔄 Active   │
 │                                                             │
 │  6.
-RESPOND   → How do we handle security incidents?        │
+PREVENT   → How do we stop vulnerabilities at source?   │
-│     Incident Response & Digital Forensics       🗓 Planned  │
+│     Application Security & Secure Development   🗓 Planned  │
 └─────────────────────────────────────────────────────────────┘
 ```